-In Health and Wellness you will study the topics of relationships, reproduction, drugs/alcohol, addiction, and media literacy.
-You may also learn about nutrition, CPR/AED training, mental health, eating disorders, stress management, and other health topics.
-Through research, activities, and discussions you will learn in depth, accurate information you can then use to make appropriate decisions regarding these topics and your life.
-This is a semester long course required for graduation.
+In Health and Wellness you will study the topics of stress management, identifying your values, goal setting, decision making, relationships, reproduction health, drugs/alcohol, and addiction.
+You may also learn about nutrition, CPR/AED training, brain development and health, eating disorders, and other health topics.
+Through research and presentations, activities, and discussions you will learn in depth, accurate information you can then use to make appropriate decisions regarding these topics and your life.
+This is a semester-long course required for graduation.